 These pages are designed for people who play bridge, but would like to play better.
 I make no claim to being a good bridge player, what I've collected here is my own personal attempt at learning to play better bridge.
 Give me a lifetime and I might just make it.

 What you see above is a standard SAYC (or Standard American Yellow Card) bidding 'cheat sheet' for what many people know in Europe as a version of the 5-card major system.

 And below we have a different version of the same type of 'cheat sheet' filled in with one set of more or less standard bidding rules and conventions.

 A 'cheat sheet' is a type of 'crib sheet', 'reference card' or System Card for the prior listing of a partnership's understandings.
 These cards can be consulted by the opponents in order to better understand the explanation provided by an opponent after a particular call (bid) or play is questioned.

 On this webpage we will first look at how simple bidding systems evolved and we will start on the long trip to understanding the meaning of each 'declaration' on the 'cheat sheet' (check out this list of bridge terms and expressions).

-There will be other webpages dealing with the techniques for playing the cards, interventions, conventions, signalling, defence, ...
+Over time I hope to add other webpages dealing with the techniques for playing the cards, interventions, conventions, signalling, defence, ...

 A Bit of History

 The game we know today, so-called contract bridge, is said to have been invented in 1925 by an American called Harold Vanderbilt.
 Whilst based upon a variety of earlier card games, contract bridge introduced the idea of an auction to determine a 'contract' or commitment for a partnership to try to 'make' a certain number of 'tricks'.
 Failure to fulfil the contract resulted in a scoring penalty given to the 'defenders', and success resulted in the awarding of points to the 'declaring side'.